 If you would like to dine at a hotel or stay at a hotel, they require a rapid antigen test to enter.
 If you are staying on property, they provide it for you.
 If you are visiting, you will need to provide your own.

-Indoor dining is available in the hotels only
+Indoor dining is available in the hotels only and at some restaurants (vaccination required to dine inside)

 The hotels are open and fully operational